fedorpashin/reliability/README.md

-Reliability is a Python package that provides reliability calculations for systems using statistical modeling.
+**reliability** is a Python package that provides reliability calculations for systems using statistical modeling.

 ## Example